Using AI to translate human language is not new, but the results that can be obtained in deciphering animal language could be stunning.

 The advantage of the DeepSqueak system is to be able to "hear" sounds otherwise unheard by the human ear: "rodents have a very rich communication system that goes beyond the range of sounds that humans can hear," says Russell Marx, one of the researchers who presented the study.
 "Our software works to visualize all these sounds, observe their shape and structure and organize them by category."

 See DeepSqueak in action

-Marx and the other co-creator Kevin Coffey are psychology and addiction scholars and have already made interesting discoveries in both fields: they became interested in understanding rodent satisfaction or depression signals by working with them in drug addiction experiments.
+Marx and other co-creator Kevin Coffey are psychology and addiction scholars and have already made interesting discoveries in both fields: they became interested in understanding rodent satisfaction or depression signals by working with them in drug addiction experiments.

 Mice, Coffey notes, are very happy at the sight of a prize (like sugar), but they show satisfaction even in particular social situations.
-Again: male rodents are more "repetitive" when they are among subjects of the same gender, while they make their range of expressions more complex in the presence of a specimen of the opposite sex.
+Again: male rodents are more "repetitive" when they are between subjects of the same gender, while they make their range of expressions more complex in the presence of a specimen of the opposite sex.
 (Geez, like us humans!
 At the pub between boys only football and engines?).